 Too good to be true?

-Unfortunately, even the best alternative investments aren’t foolproof.
-Like anything that sounds too good to be true, there is a small catch to investing in classic cars.
-In order to guarantee the steady increase of a vehicle’s value, a car owner must stick to two golden rules: maintenance and documentation.
+Unfortunately, even the best investments aren’t foolproof.
+Like anything that sounds too good to be true, classic cars come with a catch.
+In order to guarantee a steady value increase, car owners should stick to two golden rules: maintenance and documentation.
 The importance of maintenance should be obvious.
 For a classic car to be valuable, it’s got to look good, run well and be as faithful to its original constitution as possible.

-Documentation, however, is perhaps even more important.
+Documentation, however, is even more important.
 Without proper documentation, it’s impossible to establish trust with potential buyers.
-It is only by faithfully documenting the history of his vehicle that a classic car owner achieves transparency with potential buyers.
-Otherwise, how can the buyer be sure the vehicle in question has never, for example, been in an accident?
+It is only by faithfully documenting his vehicle’s history that a classic car owner achieves transparency.
+Otherwise, how can a potential buyer be sure the vehicle in question has, for example, never been in an accident?

 This is where we come in

-The problem is, proper maintenance and documentation can be irritating and time-consuming.
-And this is exactly the problem solved by Gapless, the all-in-one app for your vehicle.
-Gapless offers a suite of services that simplify and streamline everything to do with owning a vehicle.
-With Gapless, car owners can digitize their documents so they are easily searchable, and even uncover additional data that can boost vehicle value.
-Gapless also offers an intuitive expense manager that keeps all maintenance costs organized and under control.
-What’s more, the dedicated team at Gapless is working hard to roll out more features in the coming months.
-Soon the app will be able to create detailed reports about your vehicle, remind you when it’s time for an oil change, and much more.
+Proper maintenance and documentation can be irritating and time-consuming.
+And this is exactly the problem Gapless, the all-in-one app for your vehicle, can solve.
+Gapless offers a suite of services that streamline car ownership.
+Digitize all your documents to make them easily searchable, and uncover additional data that can boost vehicle value.
+Gapless also offers an intuitive expense manager for keeping costs organized and under control.
+What’s more, the dedicated team at Gapless is rolling out more features every few weeks.
+As of last week, for example, Gapless can project your future costs, making it an effective asset management software.

 Investing well will always be tricky, but classic cars present an opportunity to invest with relatively low risk.
 All it takes is patience and a little due diligence.
 And thanks to Gapless, that diligence is now easier than ever.